-Our Master Teachers Seminar, held in July, focuses on the four major achievements of the American Revolution—our independence, our republic, our national identity and our highest ideals.
+Our Tenth Annual Master Teachers Seminar, to be held from July 10-17, 2022, will focus on the four major achievements of the American Revolution—our independence, our republic, our national identity and our highest ideals.

 How to Apply

-Applications will be accepted from active teachers, subject areas specialists, and school administrators.
+Applications will be accepted between November 1, 2021 and February 22, 2022 from active teachers, subject areas specialists, and school administrators.
 Applicants should submit a cover letter expressing their interest, explaining how their students will benefit from their participation in the seminar, a resume, and a lesson proposal relevant to one of the four major achievements of the American Revolution.

 For example, lesson topics on the subject of our republic might focus on: